-The 3 closest restaurants/chiringuitos are within a few minutes walk from the villa, near the beach.
+Number eight on our Top 10 List: The three closest restaurants/chiringuitos are within a few minutes walk from the villa, close to and on the beach.
 They are not all open in the winter so it is worth calling them or checking their websites before you go.
-They are all mentioned in our “Beach” section above.

 Great for casual dining on the beach.
 Tel 952 78 49 69

-The following cafes and restaurants are nearby and are highly recommended:
+The following cafes and restaurants are highly recommended

 Various restaurants catering for all price brackets can be found off the main squares of San Pedro and the roads leading down to the beach.
 There are also many restaurants in the village of Benahavis, in Puerto Banus and Marbella.
 You can find tasty paella served at lunchtime on the beach at Marbella.

-There are street markets on various days in most of the towns nearby.
-Even if you don’t intend to buy anything, they are well worth a visit, and are very colourful and entertaining.
-They operate very day except Sundays and are usually open from about 10am to 2pm.
+Number nine on our Top 10 List: There are street markets on various days in most of the towns nearby.
+Even if you don’t intend to buy anything, they are worth a visit and are very colourful and entertaining.
+They operate every day except for Sundays and are usually open from about 10am to 2pm.
 It is usually the same market that moves from town to town.